-Your health care team can answer any questions you and your family may have about multiple myeloma.
-In addition, these resources may be helpful.
+Your health care team can answer any questions you and your family may have about multiple myeloma and related diseases.

 - Multiple Myeloma Program Brochure